-Learning Outcomes:On successful completion of this unit, students will be able to:

-1. communicate research information drawing on various research text types intended for various audiences with particular reference to their discipline (eg. thesis, seminar presentation, article);

-2. identify and exploit academic discourse conventions in their discipline to explain and aritique theories, theoretical propositions, and methodologies;

-3. demonstrate a critical understanding of and ability to employ discipline-specific linguistic and language elements in order to communicate appropriately within discipline conventions; and

-4. demonstrate a proficiency in English academic writing conventions to support all aspects of the design and development work fundamental to AQF9 research activities.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.communicate research information drawing on various research text types intended for various audiences with particular reference to their discipline (eg. thesis, seminar presentation, article); 2.identify and exploit academic discourse conventions in their discipline to explain and critique theories, theoretical propositions, and methodologies; 3.demonstrate a critical understanding of and ability to employ discipline-specific linguistic and language elements in order to communicate appropriately within discipline conventions; and 4.demonstrate a proficiency in English academic writing conventions to support all aspects of the design and development work fundamental to AQF9 research activities.

-Class Contact: 3 hours per week of contact requiring participation in lectures, workshops, group work, presentations, blended learning activities etc, for a period of 10 weeks (total 30 hours), or equivalent.
-Approximately 9 hours per week of independent individual and group work on assignments and projects will also be required.

 Assessment: Exercise, A statement of your intended research focus (1000 words), 25%.
-Literature Review, A literature review for an agreed aspect of the student's research topic (2000 words), 40%.
+Literature Review.
+A literature review for an agreed aspect of the student's research topic (2000 words), 40%.
 Presentation, An oral presentation on a negotiated topic (2000 words), 35%.
 Total word equivalence is 4500-5500 words.